Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

-This section is devoted to generalize to the stochastic setting the definition of \textit{implicit port-Hamiltonian system} treated in Section \ref{SEC:ImplNC}.
-In the present setting, we assume that the flow corresponding to each port is a semimartingale, so that we assume that the noise can enter the system not only through a stochastic external random field but also as a random perturbation of any port connected to the system.
+This section is devoted to generalize to the stochastic setting the definition of \textit{implicit port-Hamiltonian system} of Section \ref{SEC:ImplNC}.
+We assume that the flow corresponding to each port is a semimartingale, so that the noise can enter into the system not only through a stochastic external random field but also as a random perturbation of any port connected to the system.

-As mentioned next treatment is based on \textit{Stratonovich calculus}; this choice is motivated by the fact that the integration in the Stratonovich sense will allow us to use standard rules of differential calculus and exterior calculus on manifold, being therefore particularly suited for the generalization we are to carry out.